 2. Layout the goals clearly:

 Making the employees understand what is expected of them from a particular project can help smoothen the process.
-If they understand clearly what they need to do to reach the required target without having many doubts or questions, then the process would become a lot more easier and efficient for the entire workforce.
+If they understand clearly what they need to do to reach the required target without having any doubts or questions, then the process would become a lot easier and more efficient for the entire workforce.
 With ill-defined Incentive plans, employees can find a loophole or play with the results.
-Hence, laying out the plan clearly and making them understand thoroughly is essential.
+Hence, laying out the plan clearly and making them understand it thoroughly is essential.